Rdawson96/usa-landmark-quiz/README.md

 - The [W3C Markup Validator](https://validator.w3.org/), [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) and [JSHint](https://jshint.com/) services were used to validate all pages of the project in order to ensure there were no syntax errors.

 #### Validation Errors
+- CSS
+  - The validator found one error with my CSS where I had a stray semicolon.

 ### Accessibility